erSubhashThapa/100daysofcode/r1-log.md

    //ES6 destructuring
    const {getFullYear(): year, getMonth(): month, getDay(): day} = date; //doesn't work
    ```
    I guess you can't use it this way because these are functions- `getDate()`, `getMonth()`, `getFullYear()`.
 Maybe you can only use properties.
 I'm not sure yet.
+I didn't look furthur into it.

    ## Finished `tweetSearch()`

    I finished `tweetSearch()` but I changed the name to `searchString()`.

-   `searchString` takes an object and outputs an object.
+   `searchString()` takes an object and outputs an object.
 Since it outputs an object I think I might want to change it to a class since it's sort of it's own type of data.

    `searchString()` takes an object with properties for `since`, `until`, `range`, `participants`, and `num`.
 Some of these properties are optional.
 You can't do `range` and `until` in the same call because range and until are both used to calculate the the last day to search but in different ways, so they conflict.